-In Cameroon, education is considered a social service, hence has a special treatment by the tax authorities.
-The government doesn’t levy company tax on private educational institutions in Cameroon.
+Education is considered a social service, hence has a preferential treatment in the tax legislation.
+The government doesn’t levy company tax on the main activities of private educational institutions in Cameroon.

 “(1) Private education shall be a social service provided by private partners in the public interest, through curricular or training activities conducted within schools or training establishments, as the case may be, with support from the State and regional and local authorities.